Description

 Distinctive Features

-Radicchio di Chioggia PGI has many beneficial properties for the organism, especially after cooking.
+Radicchio di Chioggia PGI has many beneficial properties for the organism, even after cooking.
 Scientific studies have shown that it contains a high level of antioxidants.